 - Subd.
 1. Procedures.
 In addition to the findings and order for termination of parental rights requirements of Rule 42.08, or when the parent consents to adoption of the child under Rule 42.09, the court shall order guardianship and legal custody according to the following requirements: - (a) Order When Parental Rights of Both Parents Terminated.
-When an order terminates the rights of the only known living parent of the child, the rights of both parents of the child, or where the rights of the other parent of the child were previously terminated, the court shall issue an order transferring guardianship and legal custody to: - (1) the Commissioner of Human Services; - (2) a licensed child placing agency; or - (3) an individual who is willing and capable of assuming the appropriate duties and responsibilities to the child. - (b) Order When Parental Rights of Both Parents Not Terminated.
-When the rights of both known, living parents are not terminated at the same time, the order terminating the rights of one parent, but not both parents, shall not award guardianship and legal custody to a person or entity until and unless the rights of both parents are terminated or the child is free for adoption due to consent of a parent to adoption under Minnesota Statutes § 260C.201, subd.
-11, or § 259.24.
-The order may continue legal custody of the child with the responsible social services agency.
+When an order terminates the rights of the only known living parent of the child, the rights of both parents of the child, or where the rights of the other parent of the child were previously terminated, the court shall issue an order transferring guardianship and legal custody to: - (1) the commissioner of human services; - (2) a licensed child placing agency; or - (3) an individual who is willing and capable of assuming the appropriate duties and responsibilities to the child. - (b) Order When Parental Rights of Both Parents Not Terminated.
+When the rights of both known, living parents are not terminated at the same time, the order terminating the rights of one parent, but not both parents, shall not award guardianship and legal custody to a person or entity until and unless the rights of both parents are terminated or the child is free for adoption due to consent of a parent to adoption under Minnesota Statutes § 260C.515, subd.
+3. The order may continue legal custody of the child with the responsible social services agency.

 - (c) Order When Parents Rights are Terminated in Separate Orders.
-When the court issues separate orders terminating parental rights to a child or an order freeing a child for adoption due to consent by a parent to adoption under Minnesota Statutes § 260C.201, subd.
-11(d), or § 259.24, the second order terminating parental rights or freeing the child for adoption shall reference by filing date and jurisdiction the previous order and shall award guardianship and legal custody to: - (1) the Commissioner of Human Services; - (2) a licensed child placing agency; or - (3) an individual who is willing and capable of assuming the appropriate duties and responsibilities to the child.
+When the court issues separate orders terminating parental rights to a child or an order freeing a child for adoption due to consent by a parent to adoption under Minnesota Statutes § 260C.515, subd.
+3, the second order terminating parental rights or freeing the child for adoption shall reference by filing date and jurisdiction the previous order and shall award guardianship to: - (1) the Commissioner of Human Services; - (2) a licensed child placing agency; or - (3) an individual who is willing and capable of assuming the appropriate duties and responsibilities to the child.